Who was Malcolm X?

-Since Malcolm X didn’t outwardly identify as or come out as bisexual in his lifetime, the little known about the exploration of his identity as a bisexual man is in his work servicing men and from third-person accounts.
+Malcolm X didn’t outwardly identify as or come out as bisexual in his lifetime; the little known about his identity as a bisexual man is in his work servicing men and from third-person accounts.
 From age 20, Malcolm worked servicing rich white men for pay, which he is said to have bragged about and enjoyed to an extent.
 According to a past schoolmate, Malcolm used to experiment with other boys when he was young and boasted about these experiences, and also often spent nights with a “gay transvestite named Willie Mae.”

 Role in the Civil Rights Movement

-As an important influence during the Civil Rights Movement in the 1960s, Malcolm’s approaches to achieving justice for African-Americans differed from the more common pacifist approaches proposed by others like Martin Luther King Jr. However, he fought for a common goal of ending racism and fighting for justice for African-Americans.
-He further fought to make a difference by creating the Organization of Afro-American Unity, which called for a connection between African American and African heritage and promoted the self-determination of African-Americans.
+As an important influence during the Civil Rights Movement in the 1960s, Malcolm’s approaches to achieving justice for African Americans differed from the more common pacifist approaches proposed by others like Martin Luther King Jr. However, he fought for a common goal of ending racism and fighting for justice for African Americans.
+He further fought to make a difference by creating the Organization of Afro-American Unity, which called for a connection between African Americans and African heritage and promoted the self-determination of African Americans.
 His organization also focused greatly on education to counteract the still-present effects of slavery.

 Death and Legacy

 On February 21, 1965, Malcolm X was lecturing at Harlem’s Audubon Ballroom about his organization after weeks of attempts to end his life by whom he suspected were members of the Nation of Islam.
 While on stage, he was shot by three men whose identities have been controversial since the assassination.
 Although he was taken to the hospital, the dozen or so bullets caused his heart to fail several times until he was eventually declared dead.
 His legacy and admiration for him have grown since his assassination because of his passion for fighting oppression and willingness to fight for the freedom of African-Americans through any means necessary.
 Since his assassination and the release of his autobiography, he gained more respect than he had during his time alive, and his ideas are still relevant to this day.